yezihaha/Statistical-Arbitrage_Commodity_Pair-trading_PCA/README.md

 the first principal component as the vector that characterizes "market forces", since it takes a long position in every underlying.

 The corresponding eigenvalue shows how much of the total variance of the data is explained by market forces.

+### Spectral Analysis

+![eq14[(imgs/spectral.png)

+The graph above shows the spectral analysis of the principal components.
+It can be seen that the principal eigenvector or "market vector" captures around 65% of the variance explained in the data.
+The other eigenvectors capture the intercompany variance and noise.

+It follows that all other eigenportfolios of the eigenbasis is orthogonal to the first principal component.
+This means that it's "uncorrelated" with the market, and hence, market neutral.

+Furthermore, since the principal component has all positive coefficients, the orthogonal eigenvectors must have at least 1 negative coefficient.

+Therefore, we claim that the orthogonal eigenvectors represent a market neutral pairs trading strategy that aims to capture the variance not explained by the market.